 What, you may be asking, is an ungulate?
 You’ve actually known them all along, but perhaps just didn’t know them by their official moniker.
 Among the ungulates that are native to North America are bighorn sheep, bison, caribou, Dall sheep, mountain goats, moose and white-tailed deer.
 What do they all have in common?
 Hooves (and, sometimes, horns).

-Why is so much effort put into ungulate management within our national parks?
-With 220 species of ungulates across the world—including 12 species native to North America—these mammals serve a vital role in their ecosystems, both as prey for top predators and as a primary consumer of vegetation.
-To successfully manage their ungulate populations, parks must factor in how much the animals forage and where they migrate, as well as the population demographics.
+Why is so much effort devoted to ungulate management in our national parks?
+With 220 ungulate species worldwide, these mammals play a vital role in their ecosystems, both as prey for top predators and as primary consumers of vegetation.
+To successfully manage their ungulate populations, parks must consider how much the animals forage and where they migrate, as well as their population demographics.

 Mule Deer